 For CTI Tool users, the online tool provides these values based on ecoinvent database v3.8 (cut-off version).
 In this case, the factors used are global averages based on a market approach where available.
-Factored into these values are the processes of virgin mining (linear), collection and recycling (circular) and transport for an overview of all data points considered refer to figure 15 on page 61.
+Factored into these values are the processes of virgin mining (linear), collection and recycling (circular) and transport.
+For an overview of all data points considered, refer to Figure 10.